port-zero/website/content/_index.md

 We develop and operate systems with a focus on security and stability.

-We consult in IT security using the highest technical standards and support for the implementation and rollout of security concepts.
+We consult in IT security using the highest technical standards and support the implementation and rollout of security concepts.

 __Our core capabilities include:__